Passive Testing

 Section titled “What happens after a trace is received”When Mibo receives a new trace:

-- Mibo checks if the platform has active test cases.
+- Mibo checks if the agent has active test cases.

 - If it does, a passive execution is created and queued automatically.